zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 > That seems wrong—why wouldn't I care about the utility of having a particular model?
 I agree that categories derive much of their usefulness from "carving reality at the joints"—that's _one_ important kind of consequence of choosing to draw category boundaries in a particular way.
 [TODO: introduce "morality"]

-> I don't see why I shouldn't be willing to trade off one unit of categorizational nonawkwardness for $X$ units of morality, even if trading off one million units of categorizational nonawkwardness for the same $X$ units of morality would be bad.
+> I don't see why I shouldn't be willing to trade off one unit of categorizational nonawkwardness for $X$ units of morality, even if trading off a million units of categorizational nonawkwardness for the same $X$ units of morality would be bad.

 > [TODO: Palestine/Israel metaphor]

 > I think of language, following Eliezer Yudkwosky's ["A Human's Guide to Words"](https://www.lesswrong.com/s/SGB7Y5WERh4skwtnb), as being a human-made project intended to help people understand each other.
 It draws on the structure of reality, but has many free variables, so that the structure of reality doesn't constrain it completely.
 This forces us to make decisions, and since these are not about factual states of the world—what the definition of a word _really_ is, in God's dictionary—we have nothing to make those decisions on except consequences.

-Okay, I think I see the problem.
+... okay, I think I see the problem.
 I see how one might have gotten that out of "A Human's Guide to Words"—_if you skipped all the parts with math_.
-I am now prepared to explain _exactly_ what's wrong here in _more detail_ than [my previous attempt](https://www.lesswrong.com/posts/esRZaPXSHgWzyB2NL/where-to-draw-the-boundaries): not just _that_ this position is not in harmony with the hidden Bayesian structure of language and cognition, but how the hidden Bayesian structure of language and cognition explains _why_ an intelligent system might find this particular mistake _tempting_ in the first place.
+I am now prepared to explain _exactly_ what's wrong here [in _more detail_](https://www.lesswrong.com/posts/2TPph4EGZ6trEbtku/explainers-shoot-high-aim-low) than [my previous attempt](https://www.lesswrong.com/posts/esRZaPXSHgWzyB2NL/where-to-draw-the-boundaries): not just _that_ this position is not in harmony with the hidden Bayesian structure of language and cognition, but how the hidden Bayesian structure of language and cognition explains _why_ an intelligent system might find this particular mistake _tempting_ in the first place, and what breaks as a result.

 Category "boundaries" are a useful _visual metaphor_ for helping explain the cognitive function of categorization.
 If you have the visualization but you _don't_ have the math, you might think you have the freedom to "redraw" the category "boundaries."
 Simple, compact boundaries might _tend_ to be more useful, but more complicated boundaries aren't _false_ and therefore aren't forbidden if you have some non-epistemic reason to prefer them ... right?

 Only in the sense that _no_ hypothesis is "false"!
 Hypotheses make probabilistic predictions.
 As long as you [never assign a probability of _zero_](https://www.lesswrong.com/posts/QGkYCwyC7wTDyt3yT/0-and-1-are-not-probabilities) (which is a log-odds of negative infinity), nothing you believe can ever be _definitively_ [(infinitely)](https://www.lesswrong.com/posts/ooypcn7qFzsMcy53R/infinite-certainty) "falsified"—it "just" makes worse predictions than other hypotheses.

-Category "boundaries" are a convenient _visualization_ for a probabilistic model that makes predictions about the real world.
-You _can't_ "redraw the boundaries" without messing with the model that generates them, which means messing with your predictions about the real world.
+Because category "boundaries" are merely a _visualization_ for a probabilistic model that makes predictions about the real world, you _can't_ "redraw the boundaries" associated with a communication signal without messing with the model that generates them, which means messing with your predictions about the real world.

+Might there be some non-epistemic reason for an agent to prefer a model that makes worse predictions?
+Sure!
+Correct maps are useful for steering reality into configurations ranked higher in your preference ordering—but causing a _different_ agent to have _incorrect_ maps might make them _mis_-navigate reality in a way that benefits you!
+We call this [_deception_](https://www.lesswrong.com/posts/fmA2GJwZzYtkrAKYJ/algorithms-of-deception).

+In a closely related phenomenon, a poorly-designed agent might get confused and end up manipulating its _own_ beliefs: optimizing its map to _inaccurately_ portray a high-value territory, rather than optimizing the territory to be high-value using a map that reflects the territory.
+We call this _wireheading_.

+Intelligent systems with shared interests will want to design communication protocols to efficiently share information in accordance with the [_mathematical laws_](https://www.lesswrong.com/posts/eY45uCCX7DdwJ4Jha/no-one-can-exempt-you-from-rationality-s-laws) of probability and information theory.
+Systems that communicate in ways that _depart_ from these laws, do so in order to achieve non-shared interests (deception), possibly non-shared interests of subsystems _within_ an agent (wireheading).

 -----